-- The WMP notes the following: - Rouxville is in a water deficit; - Smithfield and Zastron will be in a deficit in the next 5 years (August 2011 study). - A range of water demand management strategies, e.g. recycling, rainwater harvesting, water demand management, etc. needs to be developed for all sectors. - Educating consumers on water wise initiatives including gardening should be implemented across the municipality. - The officials reported the following:
+- The WMP notes the following: - Rouxville is in a water deficit; - Smithfield and Zastron will be in a deficit in the next 5 years. - A range of water demand management strategies, e.g. recycling, rainwater harvesting, water demand management, etc. needs to be developed for all sectors. - Educating consumers on water wise initiatives including gardening should be implemented across the municipality. - The officials reported the following: - Bulk water is a major concern in the Municipality;

-- Bulk water is a major concern in the Municipality; - A 20 year horizon is in the process of being planned for; - The municipality requires R143 million from DWAF over the next 6 years to complete all the bulk water infrastructure requirements; - R23 million has been funded by DWAF for 2013 financial year (Rouxville).
-This funding will be used to complete the Rouxville bulk water implementation. - The municipality is in the process of replacing all the galvanised and asbestos water pipes; and, - The Rouxville works, costing R63m will be completed by July 2014.
+- A 20 year horizon is in the process of being planned for; - The municipality requires R143 million from DWAF over the next 6 years to complete all the bulk water infrastructure requirements; - R23 million has been funded by DWAF for 2013 financial year (Rouxville).
+This funding will be used to complete the Rouxville bulk water implementation. - The municipality is in the process of replacing all the galvanised and asbestos water pipes; and,